 Let’s dig into what makes a great stand-up, and check out some of our examples.

 Choose a time that works for everyone – At Atlassian, most stand-ups for co-located teams happen between 9 and 10 a.m.
 It gives everyone time to get context for the day and doesn’t require everyone to be an early riser on the team.
 For teams spread across different geographies, choose a time that works for all people.
-For example, the Jira Service Desk team is spread between San Francisco and Sydney.
+For example, the Jira Service Management team is spread between San Francisco and Sydney.
 Their stand-up is at 3:30 p.m.
 San Francisco time.
 Sure, an afternoon stand-up is a bit non-conventional, but it’s a great way to stay in touch with colleagues across the globe in Sydney.

 Keep stand-up efficient – Many teams at Atlassian informally time their stand-ups to keep everyone focused and to keep the stand-up efficient.
 Rotate who keeps time to make sure everyone is accountable and invested.
 Limit the duration of stand-ups to 15 mins–max.
 Have a smaller team?
 Make it a practice to keep the stand-up even shorter.